 - in the case of Mr. Gilman, he is the Chief Executive Officer of QRC and, as part of such role, serves as a director of certain of its publicly traded investees from time to time, including currently NexGen Energy Ltd. and the Company.
-QRC also owns 641,381 Shares and \$30 million in principal amount of Convertible Debentures convertible into up to 15,789,474 Shares.
-After considering the foregoing and, among other things, Mr. Gilman's time commitments of such outside directorships, his 100% Board meeting and 92% committee meeting attendance record in 2023 (12 of 13 meetings) and his considerable experience in the areas of capital markets, finance and mining, the Corporate Governance and Nominating Committee and the Board determined that he should be nominated for election at the Meeting.
-In coming to such determination, the Corporate Governance Committee and the Board also considered the fact that since the Company's last annual general meeting, Mr. Gilman has reduced his outside directorships by resigning from another public company directorship in April 2024; - in the case of Angela Johnson, while she currently does not serve as a director of any other public company, she has been nominated for election as a director of Endeavour Silver Corp. at a meeting of such company scheduled for May 28, 2024.
-In such regard, the Corporate Governance and Nominating Committee and Board Ms. Johnson considered, among other things, the nature of her role as Vice President, Corporate Development and Sustainability of Faraday Copper, including that such role is not an officer or "C-Suite" role, her related time commitments, her record of attending 100% of the Company's Board and committee meetings and her valuable experience in exploration and development, ESG and sustainability and determined that she should be nominated for election at the Meeting; and

-• in the case of Mr. Garofalo, he is a director of GoldMining, which owns approximately 14.76% of the outstanding Shares, and the Company holds royalties over a significant majority of the properties owned and operated by GoldMining.
-After considering, among other things, the foregoing, the time commitments of such outside directorships, his position as an executive of the Company, Mr. Garofalo's Board meeting attendance record for 2023 and his considerable experience and track record in the mining sector, the Corporate Governance and Nominating Committee and the Board determined that he should be nominated for election at the Meeting.
+QRC has an investment interest in the Company, owning \$30 million in principal in the Company's outstanding convertible debentures.
+After considering the foregoing and, among other things, Mr. Gilman's time commitments of such outside directorships, his 100% Board and committee meetings attendance record in 2024 (and 100% Board meeting and 92% committee meeting attendance record in 2023 (12 of 13 meetings)) and his considerable experience in the areas of capital markets, finance and mining, the Corporate Governance and Nominating Committee and the Board determined that he should be nominated for election at the Meeting.
+In coming to such determination, the Corporate Governance Committee and the Board also considered the fact that since the Company's last annual general meeting, Mr. Gilman has reduced his outside directorships by resigning from another public company directorship in April 2024; - in the case of Ms. Johnson, she is the Vice President, Corporate Development and Sustainability of Faraday Copper and serves as a director of Endeavour Silver Corp.
+In such regard, the Corporate Governance and Nominating Committee and Board considered, among other things, the nature of her role as Vice President, Corporate Development and Sustainability of Faraday Copper, including that such role is not an officer or "C-Suite" role, her related time commitments, her record of attending 100% of the Company's Board and committee meetings and her valuable experience in exploration and development, ESG and sustainability and determined that she should be nominated for election at the Meeting; and - in the case of Mr. Garofalo, he is a director of GoldMining Inc., which owns approximately 14.76% of the outstanding Shares, and the Company holds royalties over a significant majority of the properties owned and operated by GoldMining Inc. After considering, among other things, the foregoing, the time commitments of such outside directorships, his position as an executive of the Company, Mr. Garofalo's Board meeting attendance record for 2024 and his considerable experience and track record in the mining sector, the Corporate Governance and Nominating Committee and the Board determined that he should be nominated for election at the Meeting.

-In addition, as part of its ongoing shareholder engagement, the Company and members of its Board have had numerous discussions with shareholders since the Company's annual meeting held in 2023, including holding quarterly investor calls and an annual Investor Day, open to all shareholders to attend and engage with the Company.
+In addition, as part of its ongoing shareholder engagement, the Company and members of its Board have had numerous discussions with shareholders since the Company's annual meeting held in 2024, including holding quarterly investor calls and an annual Investor Day, open to all shareholders to attend and engage with the Company.
 As part of its review of the existing commitments of directors, the Corporate Governance and Nominating Committee and Board, also considered the feedback from the ongoing shareholder engagement, including that the level of existing director commitments was not raised as a material point of concern amongst shareholders.
-See "Corporate Governance - Shareholder Engagement".
+See the section on page 55 titled "Shareholder Engagement".